barbarer/py4e-int/_sources/bsoup/writecode.rst

             .. activecode:: bsoup_writecode9a
                 :optional:
                 :language: python3
+                :nocodelens:

                 Write a function called ``name_email`` that takes in a parameter ``url``, uses BeautifulSoup to web scrape the names and email addresses, and returns a dictionary with the names as keys and the email addresses as values.
 Use the string replace method while web scraping.
 For example, ``name_email('https://www.si.umich.edu/people/directory/faculty/e')`` should return ``{'Paul Edwards': 'pne@umich.edu', 'Ron Eglash': 'eglash@umich.edu', 'Nicole Ellison': 'enicole@umich.edu', 'Barbara Ericson': 'barbarer@umich.edu'}``.
                 ~~~~
                 from bs4 import BeautifulSoup